Greek Students Keep Up Protests Amid Police Brutality Claims - UrduPoint

 The protests follow months of anger in the Greek media and among campaigners over numerous high-profile cases of alleged police brutality at student and left-wing protests.

-Uproar erupted after a video went viral showing an officer beating a man with a baton Sunday during a patrol to enforce a coronavirus lockdown.
+Uproar followed release of a video that went viral showing an officer beating a man with a baton Sunday during a patrol to enforce a coronavirus lockdown.

 His screams of "I'm in pain" have become a hashtag on social networks.